-Today's UV index in Osaka, Japan will be up to 9.3, indicating a very high level of sun exposure for the average person.
+Today's UV index in Osaka, Japan will be up to 11.1, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Osaka's UV index is highest in summer, often reaching very high to extreme levels around July and August, and lowest in winter, typically low to moderate from December to February.
 Seasonal patterns include hot, humid summers with heavy rain due to the monsoon, and cool, mild winters with less precipitation.
 Compared to other parts of Japan, Osaka is warmer and wetter than northern regions like Hokkaido but cooler and less rainy than southern areas like Okinawa; it experiences more rainfall than most inland areas but less than some coastal zones.